SharminSirajudeen/open-source-guide/README.md

 **Why FSL?**
 Sentry felt BSL had too many variables and a 4-year conversion period that was "almost might as well be 100 years."
 FSL converts to Apache 2.0 or MIT after just 2 years.

-**The Lesson:** Even companies that care about open source are still experimenting with the right balance between openness and commercial viability.
+**⚡ The Lesson:** Even companies that care about open source are still experimenting with the right balance between openness and commercial viability.

 ---